arunopal/arunopal/README.md

 - 👋 Hi, I’m @arunopal
-- 👀 I’m interested in making useful software
+- 👀 I’m interested in making useful software, learning AI/ML/IoT etc.
 - 🌱 I’m currently learning C/C++ and Python
 - 💞️ I’m looking to collaborate on easy things that can be understood at introductory college/high school level
-- 📫 How to reach me ...
+- 📫 Reach me at my email

 <!---
 arunopal/arunopal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.